 It doesn’t matter if you are affluent or someone of more modest means.
 If you’ve worked hard and saved wisely for years, you may be considering estate planning.
-You should get started – now – by discussing your estate planning needs with an Indiana personal injury attorney.
+You should get started – now – by discussing your estate planning needs with an Indiana estate planning attorney.

 The details of an estate plan must take into account financial, family, and personal considerations.
 There is no single formula that is right for everyone.
 What are your options?
 How can you create the best possible estate plan?
 Keep reading for some important answers.